geegog/payment_webservice/README.md

 # payment
-A demonstration of web service architecture by few payment services.
+A demonstration of web service architecture by creating a few payment services.

 # How to run the application